 - 6.2 For assets relating to pre 1 April 2018 benefit accrual, the Section's current strategic target for liability-hedging assets is to hedge the interest rate and inflation risks attaching to all accrued liabilities.
 The allocation to the liability-hedging asset portfolio reflects this strategic target and the requirement for there to be sufficient eligible collateral within the portfolio to support the derivatives used within it.
-Currently, the liability-hedging asset portfolio accounts for a majority of the Section's pre 1 April 2018 assets, although the allocation is variable as a result of changes in market conditions in particular. - 6.3 For pre 1 April 2018 assets, the Section's overall investment objective is to seek a return of c.gilts +0.5% p.a. whilst avioding material downside risk realtive to the reference funding measure'. - 6.4 For pre 1 April 2018 assets, the allocation to the return-seeking asset portfolio is also variable as a result of changes in market conditions.
+Currently, the liability-hedging asset portfolio accounts for a majority of the Section's pre 1 April 2018 assets, although the allocation is variable as a result of changes in market conditions in particular. - 6.3 For pre 1 April 2018 assets, the Section's overall investment objective is to seek a return of c.gilts +0.5% p.a. whilst avoiding material downside risk relative to the reference funding measure, i.e. the Self-Sufficiency basis, which is a prudent approach used for valuing the Section's liabilities. - 6.4 For pre 1 April 2018 assets, the allocation to the return-seeking asset portfolio is also variable as a result of changes in market conditions.
 There is no systematic rebalancing between the return-seeking asset portfolio and the liability-hedging asset portfolio, but the Trustee will reduce the allocation to one in favour of the other if necessary to ensure the overall strategy is consistent with the Trustee's investment objectives and risk tolerance.
 Divergences between the investment strategy and the investment objective may arise due to market movements and the practical constraints on increasing or reducing allocations to illiquid assets in the shorter term.